 Although the mechanism by which Minoxidil stimulates hair growth is not known, it probably works by prolonging the hair follicle growth cycle.
 The effect of the medication is to increase the quality of the hair by increasing the diameter and length of miniaturized (fine) hair.
 Most patients who do grow hair grow only short, thin fuzz, “peach hair”.
 It does not grow hair in areas that are bald.
 It appears that Minoxidil’s effects may only be temporary.
 Once the drug is stopped, the previous pattern of hair loss resumes, and any effects are lost within 2 to 3 months, even if the medication had been used for many years.
 This same limitation applies to other drugs used for hair loss.

 With time, men using Minoxidil continue to bald, although at a somewhat slower rate.
-The concomitant use of Minoxidil and Finasteride is strongly recommended as there appears to be a synergy between these 2 medications.
+The concomitant use of Minoxidil and the only other FDA approved drug for treating hair loss is strongly recommended as there appears to be a synergy between these 2 medications.
 That is, they confront hair loss in a different but complementary way.